Therapeutic Fasting in Bavaria — Medically Guided at Tannerhof

 Why people fast in Bavaria

-Behind these motives sits a well-documented research base.
-The Guidelines on Fasting Therapy from the German Medical Society for Therapeutic Fasting and Nutrition (ÄGHE), published 2002 and updated 2013, describe method, patient selection, contraindications and medical accompaniment.
-They place fasting under medical guidance for rheumatic conditions, high blood pressure, metabolic syndrome, allergies, autoimmune diseases, asthma, migraine, type II diabetes and depression.
+Motivations vary: mental winding-down, relief from abundance, a medical concern, reordering everyday life.
+Behind these stands a documented research base.
+The ÄGHE Guidelines on Fasting Therapy, consensus 2002 and expert panel update after 2013, describe methodology, patient selection, contraindications and medical accompaniment.
+They place its use under expert guidance for rheumatic conditions, high blood pressure, metabolic syndrome, allergies, autoimmune diseases, asthma, migraine, type II diabetes and depression.

 What happens in the body: fat burning and autophagy